 The Centralized Master Bidders List (CMBL), maintained by SPD, is an online directory of vendors registered to receive bidding opportunities from State of Texas purchasing entities.
 Agencies, colleges, universities and local governments use the CMBL to find vendors for products and services.
-The CMBL may also be used to gather information for noncompetitive procurement processes and for vendor performance data.
+The CMBL may also be used to gather information for noncompetitive procurement processes.
 SPD does not endorse, recommend, or attest to the capabilities of any business or individual listed on the CMBL.
-Agencies must use the CMBL to select bidders for competitive bids or proposals and to the fullest extent possible for purchases exempt from SPD's purchasing authority.
-For purchases between \$5,000 and \$25,000, the agency must solicit from a minimum of three active vendors on the CMBL including two current Texas-certified HUBs.
-For procurements exceeding \$25,000, an agency must use the CMBL to solicit from each eligible vendor on the list that serves the agency's geographic region.
-A copy of the bid list (with date) must be placed in the procurement file.
+Agencies must use the CMBL to select vendors for competitive bids or proposals and to the fullest extent possible for purchases exempt from SPD's purchasing authority.338 For purchases between \$5,000 and \$25,000, the agency must solicit from a minimum of three active vendors on the CMBL including two current Texas-certified HUBs.
+For procurements exceeding \$25,000, an agency must use the CMBL to solicit from each eligible vendor on the list that serves the agency's geographic region.339 A copy of the bid list (with date list was generated) must be placed in the procurement file.

-If agencies are required to use the CMBL, they must send a copy of the solicitation to all vendors on the CMBL bid list for the advertised commodity code(s).
+If agencies are required to use the CMBL, they must send a copy of the solicitation to all vendors on the CMBL bid list for the advertised NIGP commodity code(s).
 There may be several hundred vendors associated with a particular commodity code.
 Accordingly, announcements are an efficient way to reduce mailing costs when publishing large solicitations.
 A solicitation announcement is a one-page document sent, usually by email, to all vendors on the CMBL for the advertised commodity code(s) which provides notice of the upcoming procurement opportunity and ESBD posting information.
 The vendor is requested to return a completed form to the agency via email or fax if the vendor desires to receive a hard copy of the solicitation.
 A sample solicitation announcement is located in Appendix 13.
 When the solicitation is mailed by the agency, it is only mailed to the vendors who responded to the announcement with a request for a hard copy of the solicitation.

 As part of the registration process, vendors provide their contact information and identify the goods and services they offer by NIGP Class/Item codes.
 The annual registration fee for the CMBL is currently \$70.
-For more information regarding CMBL registration, visit the CMBL Program located on the CPA website.
-A vendor is not required to be registered on the CMBL to conduct business with the state agencies.
+For more information regarding CMBL registration, visit the CMBL Program located on the CPA website.340 A vendor is not required to be registered on the CMBL to conduct business with the state agencies.

 Supplementing the CMBL.
 An agency may supplement the CMBL with State of Texas certified HUBs at any time if the agency determines that it may enhance competition or increase the number of HUBs that submit bids.
-In addition, an agency may solicit from vendors that are not on the CMBL by obtaining approval from its agency head or designee to add non-CMBL vendors to the final bid list to increase competition.
-The non-CMBL vendors may be added to the final bid list for specific solicitations to increase competition where the requirement to solicit only CMBL vendors is not
+In addition, an agency may solicit from vendors that are not on the CMBL by obtaining approval from its agency head or designee to add non-CMBL vendors to the final bid list to increase competition.341 The non-CMBL vendors may be added to the final bid list for specific solicitations to increase

-&lt;sup>325 TEX.
+334 TEX.
 GOV'T CODE § 2155.083(j); 34 TEX.
 ADMIN.
 CODE § 20.215(e).

-&lt;sup>326 TEX.
+335 TEX.
 GOV'T CODE § 311.014(a)-(b).

-&lt;sup>327 The SOS website is located at www.sos.state.tx.us.
+336 The SOS website is located at www.sos.state.tx.us.

-&lt;sup>328 See e.g., TEX.
+337 See e.g., TEX.
 GOV'T CODE § 2166.253.